Complete Tennessee Caves Guide

 Ruby Falls

-Chattanooga itself is a beautiful city but at Ruby Falls you get to go deep inside Lookout Mountain to see the tallest and deepest underground waterfall that is open to the public in the USA.
+Chattanooga itself is a beautiful city, but at Ruby Falls, you can go deep inside Lookout Mountain to see the tallest and deepest underground waterfall that is open to the public in the USA.

-After buying tickets you'll ride an elevator down 260ft into the caves where your tour guide will be waiting.
+After buying tickets, you'll ride an elevator down 260 feet into the caves, where your tour guide will be waiting.
 The walking tour is amazing.
-Walking on paved footpath, all you'll do is look up and around at the formations you see.
+On a paved footpath, all you'll do is look up and around at the formations you see.

-Ruby Falls (the waterfall) is named after Leo Lambert's wife Ruby.
-The falls are about 90ft tall.
-A lot people ask, where does the water come from and where does it lead out to?
+Ruby Falls (the waterfall) is named after Leo Lambert's wife, Ruby.
+The falls are about 90 feet tall.
+Many people ask, where does the water come from, and where does it lead out to?
 Most of the water comes from rain.
-If it rains hard enough the waterfall can grow 2-3 times as big.
-The water also comes from mountain run off, small streams and ponds.
+If it rains hard enough, the waterfall can grow 2-3 times as big.
+The water also comes from mountain runoff, small streams, and ponds.
 The water leads underground into the Tennessee River.

-There's a bunch of other cool things to do at Ruby Falls like the zip line and lookout over Chattanooga.
+There are also a bunch of other cool things to do at Ruby Falls, like the zip line and lookout over Chattanooga.

 Children of all ages are welcome.
 It is not wheelchair or stroller accessible.
 You would need to carry an infant if they couldn't walk.